jimm98y/ancm-arm64/README.md

 dotnet-hosting-8.0.3-win-arm64.exe /s
 ```

+## Known issues
+- Upgrading from earlier version of the installer using UI mode will pop up an error in a custom action from AspNetCoreModuleV2_x64 - it can be ignored (click OK) and the upgrade will complete.
+Silent installation does not pop up any errors.

 ## Credits
 All the research in IIS DLL loading has been done by lextm in https://github.com/lextm/ancm-arm64, thank you very much!